hzget/hzget.github.io/notes/rust/concepts/lifetime.md

 ===

-The concept of ***lifetimes*** is central to Rust's ownership and borrowing system, which ensures memory safety without the need for a garbage collector.
+The concept of ***lifetimes*** is central to Rust's ownership and borrowing system, which ensures memory [safety][safety] without the need for a garbage collector.

 Every reference in Rust has a ***lifetime***, which is the